 Me: I know.

 It’s an interesting exchange and it highlights a key point.
-Giving the answer “I don’t know” to a question is never satisfying to either party.
-If the student had asked which Scientist first suggested the idea of parallel universes that would be different, I would say Hugh Everett.
+Giving the answer “I don’t know” to a question is never satisfying.
+If the student had asked which Scientist first suggested the idea of parallel universes that would be different, I would say Isaac Newton (in his book Opticks).
 But the question they asked was a speculative one: do parallel universes exist?
 We have no evidence one way or the other, so nobody knows.
-At all!
+At all.

 The problem is, ignorance often looks like weakness, even though it’s actually a healthy state of mind to be in.
 I was once in a cinema and a woman behind me was mouthing off about something awful and stupid and offensive, so I got involved.
 She asked me a question at one point and I said “I have absolutely no idea”.
 Her response was: “And you’re proud of your ignorance are you?”

-Well, no...but I’m not ashamed of it either.
-I’m just honest with myself and others.
+Well, not really, but I’m not ashamed of it either.
+I’m just honest with myself (or at least try to be).
 Obviously I didn’t say anything that cool or collected during the argument.
 I just snapped back with something caustic and cutting.
 I’m a grown-up you see.

-Ignorance is a good thing, especially for Science.
-There’s a wonderful scene in the Hollywood blockbuster Avatar which illustrates this.
+Ignorance is a good thing to admit, especially if you're doing Science.
+There’s a wonderful scene in the Hollywood blockbuster Avatar which illustrates the point.
 The main character is asking the spiritual leader of the Na’avi clan why they haven’t been able to teach humans their ways.
-The response given sounds like mumbo-jumbo, but it’s actually a brilliant response: “It is hard to fill a cup which is already full.”
+The response given sounds like mumbo-jumbo, but it’s actually brilliant: “It is hard to fill a cup which is already full.”
 In other words: you can’t teach someone who thinks they already know the answers.

 Rene Descartes carried this out to the extreme in the 17th Century.
 He decided to start at complete ignorance, refusing to believe anything, and see what he could convince himself of.
 He came to the conclusion that he existed, God existed, and mathematics existed.
-Whether we agree or disagree with Descartes’ conclusions, his intentions were noble: start with no belief and wait to be convinced of reality.
+Whether we agree or disagree with Descartes’ conclusions, his intentions were noble: start with no belief and wait to be convinced.

 As a teacher I usually make it clear to my classes that I know a lot about the subjects I’m teaching.
-It’s not to boast, it’s to help students feel at ease in my classroom.
+It’s not to boast mind you, it’s to help students feel at ease in my classroom.
 If students have confidence in their teacher’s knowledge they’re more likely to feel they can trust what happens.
-So I try to establish the fact that I know a lot of things about what I teach.
+So I try to establish the fact that I know a lot about what I teach.
 And I do.
 I’m really proud of my subject knowledge.

 But I know less than 0.00001% of the Scientific knowledge out there!
 This is one of the cool things about Science: even when you know loads about it, you’re still not even close to running out of stuff to learn.

 Sometimes I’ll joke with my classes and say “I know everything” but it’s understood, I hope, that I really don’t know much about anything.
-My knowledge is dwarfed by other teachers.
-And theirs will be dwarfed by others still.
-Thing is, that's OK.
+My knowledge is dwarfed by others and dwarfed further still by the Universe itself.
+And that's OK.
 Even the most knowledgeable people in the world are mostly ignorant of it.
-And it’s wise to remember that, particularly when we’re doing Science.
+And it’s wise to remember that, particularly when we’re engaging in debate.

 Image credits: Angry teenager